Prosecutors given guidance on teen and elderly abuse

 It makes clear abuse may not always involve violence - warning that young people my face abuse via mobile phones and social media.

-The advice will be consulted on before coming into force.'Partner violence'
+The advice will be consulted on before coming into force.

 The CPS points out that people's experiences of domestic abuse change as they get older.